alsoduck/dueloop/README.md

 # dueloop
-USB-MIDI Converter with 2 Ports.
+USB-MIDI Converter with 2 Ports.<br>
 **100% Vibe-coded slop.
 USE AT YOUR OWN RISK**. but it works.